rilwanfit/connect-in-v2/README.md

 # ConnectIn
 Social networking application using CQRS-ES with a help of broadway framework.

-## A bit of context
-Let’s assume we are a startup that wants to build a social network application to manage people’s connections in a high traffic scenario (millions of unique visitors per month).
-Yes...
-We are ambitious! ;-)
-People connect in groups to meet regularly.
-The website has registered users and the goal of the application is to create connections within the users and facilitate them to organize meetings within their groups.
-The users can be logging in with their linkedin/facebook/local account.
-Let’s also assume that a user can RSVP on a meeting of a group and that all users can access a (near-real) time report on a group and meeting popularity.
-We know it may seem familiar...but fear not!
-We will not be asking you to implement the whole meetup.com ;-)
-It is just to give you context, perhaps inspire you regarding domain model and help us describe the exercise in hand...

 ## Tech stack
 - Broadway
 - Symfony